-Your diet should be composed of all the six rasas or tastes,.
+Your diet should be composed of all six rasas or tastes.
 They are sweet, sour, salty, pungent, bitter, and astringent.
-All of these have an impact on the Tridoshas.
-The Tridosha are a combination of the five basic elements or the Pancha mahabhutas.
-Similarly the six rasas or tastes are also a manifestation of the five basic elements of nature, or the Pancha mahabhutas, earth, water, fire, air, and space.
+All of these have an impact on the tridoshas – Vata, Kapha, and Pitta.
+The six rasas or tastes are also a manifestation of the five basic elements of nature, or the pancha mahabhutas, earth, water, fire, air, and space.

-The salty taste is a combination of the Fire and Water elements.
+The salty taste is a combination of fire and water elements.
 It pacifies Vata, and aggravates Pitta and Kapha doshas.

 With salt cravings, one or more of these doshas may be deranged or imbalanced.
-If you have an imbalance of one of these doshas or qualities, Ayurveda recommends avoiding foods and lifestyle habits that cause the imbalance of that quality and/or dosha.
+If you have an imbalance of one of these doshas or qualities, Ayurveda recommends avoiding foods and lifestyle habits that cause the imbalance of that quality and dosha.
 These imbalanced doshas and qualities will need to be brought back into balance before this condition can be healed.

 A fast-paced and stressful environment can easily lead to Vata and Pitta imbalances.

 When nerves are exhausted and overwhelmed, your body will try to naturally regain equilibrium.
 You are likely to crave sweet, sour, and salty tastes because they calm Vata dosha.

 On the other hand, an indulgence in salty food while catering to these cravings may aggravate Pitta and Kapha dosha.
 Aggravated Pitta will manifest itself in feelings of anger, crankiness, and irritability.
 You might crave sweet, cold treats such as ice cream or iced beverages.
 A healthy approach would include bitter and astringent foods, which would help cool and calm a Pitta imbalance.